mabasic/wakatime-php-api/README.md

 This is a PHP package for WakaTime API.
 It offers all the methods from [WakaTime API](https://wakatime.com/api) with additional methods for total hours logged.

+If you are using [Laravel](http://laravel.com/) check out [WakaTime Reports and Laravel](http://mariobasic.com/wakatime-reports-and-laravel/) on my blog.

 ## Planned Features

 - [ ] OAuth 2.0 authentication